Dreams are a good thing to have, right? That’s what they say, at least.

 Again, this expert talk might be true.
 It probably is.
 At the same time, I believe that one of the many reasons God put us here on this earth, together, is so that we can learn from one another.
 There are so many things to learn out there, and frankly, we’re not going to be around long enough to learn them all.
 If that is the case, then let’s spend the time we do have learning and teaching others about the things we love to learn and teach about.

 If you’re into fitness, thinking that you might one day want to get into fitness, or fall somewhere in the middle, then you’ve come to the right place.
 This blog is not meant to serve as your only source of health and exercise knowledge.
 Instead, the words I write are meant to supplement you on your journey.
 They are meant to inspire you to become a better version of yourself.
 I don’t know everything there is to know, not even close.
 I do, however, think I know more than the average joe, and I know that I’m going to continue learning until the day I’m no longer passionate about doing so.

 Are you going to agree with everything I write?
 I doubt it.
 Are you going to listen to everything I have to say?
 Probably not.
 But if this blog can help just one person get to where they want to be, that will be enough.

 Be that one person.
 Let’s take this journey of learning and teaching together and see where it gets us.
 For all we know, it might just be what we need to help us both reach our dreams.

 Frankie Reynolds is a copywriter for Compulse Integrated Marketing and a NASM-certified personal trainer.
+He is also a CrossFit Level 1 trainer.
 For more tips on how to better your health, feel free to reach out to him at firstname.lastname@example.org.

 FNX Fitness: FRANKIE15FNX for 15 percent off